-- Considerable enhancements to both welding and inspection procedures/processes were identified over all 3 projects.
+- Considerable enhancements to both welding and inspection procedures/processes were identifiedover all 3 projects.
 It is suggested a thorough review of individual project successes to date, relative to welding and inspection is implemented, to further leverage and optimize the benefits Phased Array. - Although the code case allows PAUT in lieu of radiography, the code has not been modified to allow PAUT for welder qualification.
-The process of using one inspection technique during qualification and then another during production minimizes the opportunity for welder training and further enhancement to weld quality. - Implementation of Phased Array during the welding procedure development to ensure welding quality is optimized. - Additional Phased Array training for welders prior to production relative to inspection technique and accept reject criteria, will optimize weld quality and reduce welding repairs. - Modifications to the accept/reject criteria (ECA) through the CIQB, based on new code cases and industry experience, to further enhance weld quality while reducing repairs. - Additional Phased Array "Auditing Training" to key project personnel to enhance the understanding and confidence of inspection results.
+Multiple optimizations have been identified to further increase quality and productivity. - Implementation of Phased Array during the welding procedure development to ensure welding quality is optimized. - Additional Phased Array training for welders prior to production relative to inspection technique and accept reject criteria, will optimize weld quality and reduce welding repairs. - Modifications to the accept/reject criteria (ECA) through the CIQB, based on new code cases and industry experience, to further enhance weld quality while reducing repairs.

+• Additional Phased Array "Auditing Training" to key project personnel to enhance the understanding and confidence of inspection results.